-That’s one visit every six years or so, so it truly is at the lower end of the estimate spectrum.
-Plus, is doesn’t account for infestations such as termites, which require more aggressive treatment (and can cause structural damage).
+That’s one visit every six years or so, so it truly is at the lower end of the estimated spectrum.
+Plus, it doesn’t account for infestations such as termites, which require more aggressive treatment (and can cause structural damage).

 Misc (Frequency: As needed)

 This section is reserved for miscellaneous items such as light bulbs, gutter maintenance, hose replacements, and other exterior maintenance expenses.
 I estimate this to be about $10 a month.